StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 {% tab title="Kubernetes" %}
 1. Get the latest helm chart by running `helm repo update`.
-2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all versions between the version of StackState you are currently running and the version you will upgrade to.
+2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all versions between the version of StackState you are currently running and the version that you will upgrade to.
 If there have been configuration changes, you might need to [re-generate the values.yaml file](/setup/installation/kubernetes_install/install_stackstate.md#generate-values-yaml).
 3. To upgrade, use the same helm command as for the [first time Kubernetes installation](../installation/kubernetes_install/install_stackstate.md#deploy-stackstate-with-helm).
 The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}

 {% tab title="OpenShift" %}
 1. Get the latest helm chart by running `helm repo update`.
-2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all versions between the version of StackState you are currently running and the version you will upgrade to.
+2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all versions between the version of StackState you are currently running and the version that you will upgrade to.
 If there have been configuration changes, you might need to [re-generate the values.yaml file](/setup/installation/openshift_install.md#generate-valuesyaml).
 3. [Update the openshift-values.yaml](/setup/installation/openshift_install.md#additional-openshift-values-file) file.
-4. To upgrade, use the same helm command as for the [first time Kubernetes installation](/setup/installation/openshift_install.md#deploy-stackstate-with-helm).
+4. To upgrade, use the same helm command as for the [first time OpenShift installation](/setup/installation/openshift_install.md#deploy-stackstate-with-helm).
 The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}

 {% endtabs %}